Rito13/godot_control_addon/markdown_doc/RevisedButton.md

-See also [BaseButton](https://docs.godotengine.org/en/stable/classes/class_BaseButton.html) which contains common properties and methods associated with this node.
+See also [BaseButton](https://docs.godotengine.org/en/stable/classes/class_basebutton.html) which contains common properties and methods associated with this node.

-\ **Note:** Buttons do not interpret touch input and therefore don't support multitouch, since mouse emulation can only press one button at a given time.
-Use [TouchScreenButton](https://docs.godotengine.org/en/stable/classes/class_TouchScreenButton.html) for buttons that trigger gameplay movement or actions.
+**Note:** Buttons do not interpret touch input and therefore don't support multitouch, since mouse emulation can only press one button at a given time.
+Use [TouchScreenButton](https://docs.godotengine.org/en/stable/classes/class_touchscreenbutton.html) for buttons that trigger gameplay movement or actions.

-### Properties {#Properties}
+<a name="Properties"></a>### Properties

 .. table::
    :widths: auto